bekk/bekk-christmas/post/functional/using-the-try-monad-for-exception-handling-in-graphql-java.md

 ## GraphQL and Java

 [GraphQL](https://graphql.org/learn/) is a new way of building APIs that is quite different from traditional REST.
-This blog post will not go into depths about GraphQL, for that see the above mentioned link.
+This blog post will not go into depths about GraphQL, for that see the link mentioned above.
 Since GraphQL is transport agnostic, it does not use HTTP error codes to represent errors.
 Errors are a part of the response and not something special that is handled in some other way.
 This blog post won't explain the details of GraphQL, but here is how the responses from a GraphQL API looks like.
+It is just JSON but following a specification.

 ```graphql
 {